Skip to main content

 Speaker Disclosures:

-Financial: Paul Brasler maintains a private practice and has employment relationships with LifeStance Health and Alchemy Wellness.
+Financial: Paul Brasler maintains a private practice and has an employment relationship with Alchemy Wellness.
 He receives a speaking honorarium, recording, and book royalties from Psychotherapy Networker and PESI, Inc. He has no relevant financial relationships with ineligible organizations.

 Non-financial: Paul Brasler has no relevant non-financial relationships.